peering-manager/peering-manager/docs/templating/index.md

 ## Examples

-If you need some guidance before writing a template, you can take a look at the following example templates.
-Please note these may not be ready to use for you as they are maintained by the community.
-However, feel free to use them and to change them at your convenience.
+If you need some guidance before writing a template, you can take a look at the following examples.
+Please note these may require changes to work as intended as they are maintained by the community.

 * [Juniper Junos](examples/juniper-junos.md)
 * [Cisco IOS-XR](examples/cisco-iosxr.md)